nesjett/unreal-engine-crawling-system/docs/index.md

 The system **only** uses tick events when actively crawling, and only to move the character in the proper direction.
 The Route Components **DO NOT use** tick events, so the number of instances will not impact your performance.

-The animations for the first person Character arms can be used in production, but they are not optimal (the package focuses on functionality) which means that **the rig might fail for other skeletons**.
+The animations for the first person Character arms can be used in production, but they are not optimal (the package focuses on functionality) which means that **the rig might not look good on other skeletons**.
 It is also slightly adjusted on rotation and position inside the implementer blueprints.